CamSkee/Project3/README.md

 ## ▶️ User Guide - How to Run (Jupyter Notebook)

 1. Open the `.ipynb` file in Jupyter Notebook or VS Code
+2. Download Data Files
-2. Make sure required libraries are installed (pandas, matplotlib, seaborn)
+3. Make sure required libraries are installed (pandas, matplotlib, seaborn)
-3. Run each cell in order
+4. Run each cell in order
-4. Graphs and results will display in the notebook
+5. Graphs and results will display in the notebook

 ---